bastian-wur/gene_plotter/README.md

 ## What does it not do
 This tool ONLY draws the genes into a plot.<br/>
-It does not show in any form homology between genes.<br/>
+It does not show in any form homology between genes, you need to know which genes belong to each other.<br/>
 While this could be interesting to add, it would add considerable overhead, so the chance of implementation is low.<br/>

 ## Current bugs